 Caroline and Julia might also decide to simply split the ownership and mortgage payments 50/50, even though Caroline occupies a smaller area.
 Caroline will still benefit from the real estate investment, because she'll be entitled to half of the profit when they sell the house.
 They could make up for the unequal use of the house in other ways, such as by giving Julia full responsibility for all yard care and having her pay a larger portion of the property taxes and utilities.

-Owning a home comes with a lot of expenses renters don't need to pay, such as property taxes, repairs and maintenance, higher insurance costs, and often higher utility payments.
-Like your mortgage payments, down payment, and ownership percentage, you can share these expenses in any way that works for everyone.
-You might decide to split everything right down the middle or come up with another system of dividing expenses, based on ownership percentages, use of the property, financial status of the owners, or any other factors that make sense for you.
+Owning a home comes with a lot of expenses renters don't always need to pay, such as property taxes, repairs and maintenance, homeowner's insurance costs, and utility payments.
+Like your mortgage payments, down payment, and ownership percentage, you can share these expenses in any way that works for all concerned.
+You might decide to split everything down the middle or come up with another system of dividing expenses, based on ownership percentages, individual use of the property, financial status of the owners, or any other factors that make sense for you.

 EXAMPLE: Jeri and Camila own a house together, with 75% and 25% ownership, respectively, but share use of the house fairly equally.
 They split most day-to-day expenses, such as utilities, phone, water, and small repairs.
 Any major improvements on the house they divide according to their ownership percentage.
 For insurance and property taxes, Jeri pays 60% and Camila 40%.
 This division was based not on a careful calculation, but on a desire to even out the expenses and benefits of homeownership.
 Because they use the house equally, they felt that it would be unfair for Jeri to pay 75% of these expenses, but also unfair to split them when Jeri will benefit much more from an eventual sale of the house.
 The 60/40 split just seemed more equitable.